 Sensitive periods

-Sensitive periods are specific windows of time when a child has an intense, almost effortless focus on a particular skill or area of development, such as language, order, or movement.
+Sensitive periods are windows of time when your child develops an intense, almost effortless focus on one particular skill — language, order, movement, tiny details.

 How to apply it at home